-Do you know there are some smells that cats hate so much they’ll avoid them at all cost!
+Do you know there are some smells that cats hate so much that they’ll avoid them at all costs?

-If you’re curious to learn more, keep on reading to discover 11 smells that repel cats.
+If you’re curious to learn more, keep reading to discover what smells do cats hate.

 Humans have only 5 million, so we can smell only a fraction of what our cats can.